CMDT/TimeSeriesDataCapture/Documents/Proposal.md

 User can zoom in the whole graph to view details closer and pan the active run trends origin so features can coincide.

 #### [Edit Tags and Annotations](https://cmdt.github.io/TimeSeriesDataCapture/wireframes/#/page/viewpage_edit_annotation)
-From the view page tags can be edited deleted and new ones added.
+From the view page, tags can be edited deleted and new ones added.
 Annotations can be deleted, relocated (new x coordinate), their descriptions edited and new ones added.

 ---